HousseinDroubi/let-me-in/README.md

 > Let me in system will open the barrier upon the approved list of license car plates the admin choose, just by taking a picture for the car plate number through the Pi camera.
 >
 > In addition, the admin has the ability to add, edit and block users.
-Also, he can open/close the barrier permanently or until another decision.
+Also, he can open/close the barrier permanently or until further notice.